ccUnity3d/Brainztorm-docs/manual/users/introduction.rst

 - *Notification ID*: A unique code required by Google/Apple to send push notifications to the mobile device.
 - *Quality*: The quality profile being used by device according to a pre-selection or detected according to its hardware.
 - *Timezone*: Timezone of the device.
-- *Manifest*: Unity Cloudbuil information.
+- *Manifest*: Unity Cloudbuild information.

 .. image:: images/devices2.png